rust-lang-ua/rustbook_ukrainian/second-edition/src/ch10-01-syntax.md

 into code that specifies the type in each instance.
 That means we pay no runtime cost for using generics; when the code runs, it performs just like it would if we had duplicated each particular definition by hand.
-The process of monomorphization is what makes Rust's generics extremely efficient at runtime.
+The process of monomorphization is what makes Rust’s generics extremely efficient at runtime.